EDUCATION-RELATED QUOTES BY DAN L. MILLER

 CHARACTER COUNT & WORD COUNT TOOL

 Character Count & Word Count Tool is a free character counter tool that provides instant character count & word count statistics for a given text.
 The tool reports the number of character with spaces and without spaces, also the number of words and sentences.
 Character Count Tool monitors and reports the character counts, symbol counts & word counts of the text that you type in real time.
-Thus it is suitable for writing text with word/ character limits.
+Additionally, the tool analyzes the written content in many ways, including readability levels and estimated reading time.
+It is suitable for writing text with word/ character limits.

 Visit the Sitemap for the Education-Related Quotes website for additional resources.